primatejs/primate/README.md

 // routes/site/login.js handles the `/site/login` route
 export default {
   get() {
-    // Strings are served as plain text return "Hello, world!";
+    // strings are served as plain text return "Hello, world!";
   },
   // other HTTP verbs are also available